joebb97/joebb-website-source/content/blog/ipv6-homelab.md

 A hack mentioned in [the forum post](https://forum.opnsense.org/index.php?topic=33902.0) from before is to rent an IPv6 allocation from ARIN and then use a portion of it on your LAN instead of the ULAs.
 You cannot buy IP space.
 IP space is solely rentable.

-Let’s say we rented a /56 from ARIN, in reality you get much larger allocation but for this example that’s irrelevant.
-The /56 they gave us was 2001:db8:1234::/56 .
+Let’s say we rented a /56 from ARIN.
+In reality you get much larger allocation, but for this example that’s irrelevant.
+The /56 they gave us was 2001:db8:1234::/56.

 In this scenario we would ensure that this prefix is not advertised over a BGP session to another router anywhere on the internet.